California snow drought ends dramatically, while other states still face shortages - ExBulletin

 Colorado’s snow deficits affect millions more people beyond state borders.
 When the snowpack melts in the spring, it supplies the water supply to the Colorado River Basin.

-“Several years of below normal snowpack in the Intermountain West Mountains that feed the Colorado River Basin will continue to increase water stress, which was already at risk due to population increases,” said Peters.
+“Several years of below normal snowpack in the Intermountain West Mountains that feed the Colorado River Basin will continue to increase water stress, which was already at risk due to the increase in population,” said Peters.
 “We recently saw this impact on reservoir storage and lake levels in Lakes Mead and Powell.
-Over the past year, Lakes Powell and Mead both saw their lowest storage levels in 30 years. . ”
+Over the past year, Lake Powell and Lake Mead both saw their lowest levels of reservoir storage in 30 years. “

 More thunderstorms on the way